hpcugent/vsc_user_docs/mkdocs/docs/HPC/openFOAM.md

 -   instruct OpenFOAM to write out results at a reasonable frequency, **certainly *not*** for every single time step}; you can control this using the `writeControl`, `writeInterval`, etc. keywords;

--   consider only retaining results for the last couple of time steps, see the `purgeWrite` keyword;
+-   consider only retaining results for the last couple of steps, see the `purgeWrite` keyword;

 -   consider writing results for only part of the domain (e.g., a line